jameswestgate/extendify/readme.md

-# Extendify JavaScript Framework

 Super lightweight namespacing, object creation, script loading and groovy templating solution.
+Extendify is named after a function which adds the _extend_ method to all namespaces, class functions and prototypes created with the library.

-Extend will always be a minimal library, lean and mean.
+Extendify will always be a minimal library, lean and mean.
 We pledge never to exceed 2k minified and gzipped.

 ###API Documentation

+**Getting Started**

 **Functions**